cyysc1998/ADS/Dijkstra-with-heaps/README.md

 ## Dijkstra with heaps
-+ This program implement Dijkstra algorithm with Fabinacci heap, Binomial heap and Pairing heap.
++ This program implement Dijkstra algorithm with Fibonacci heap, Binomial heap and Pairing heap.
 + How to run
   - Download the data sets from "http://www.dis.uniroma1.it/challenge9/download.shtml"
   - Unzip the downloaded file, and rename it "map.txt".
 Put it in the same directory as the executable file.